yamcs/yamcs/docs/server-manual/activities/index.rst

     :alt: Activities Page
     :align: center

-Yamcs includes a core set of activity types that cover command execution, stack execution, script execution and manual execution.
-Yamcs plugins may add more types.
+Yamcs includes a core set of activity types that cover command execution, stack execution and script execution.
+Yamcs plugins may add additional types.

 .. note::
     Prior to Yamcs 5.13.0, activities were only available by enabling the :doc:`Timeline Service <../services/instance/timeline-service>`.
 Since then, activities were upgraded to a core Yamcs functionality, and so no longer require presence of the Timeline Service.